Best OLED gaming monitors in 2024: I can't keep my eyes off these vivid displays

 You want great pixel density: The big Samsung certainly makes a great productivity display, but the pixel density isn't the best we've seen.

-Build quality wise, the gigantic Samsung is fantastic.
-It's got an ultra modern and minimalist look that would suit any desk you could reasonably fit it on (and trust us, you'll need a big one) and feels very nicely put together.
-The OLED panel tech also means that the panel enclosure is very thin, which adds to that space age and futuristic feel, although if you want to take things even further into science fiction with a display that bends itself (yep), check out the LG OLED Flex 42 below,
+What we can have is looks, and this thing looks fantastic.
+It looks modern and minimalistic and would suit any desk you could reasonably fit it on (and trust us, you'll need a big one).
+It also feels very nicely put together.
+The panel enclosure's thin, too, which adds to that space age and futuristic feel, although if you want to take things even further into science fiction with a display that bends itself (yep), check out the LG OLED Flex 42 below,

-That's a real boon for productivity applications, as anyone who's suffered the brightness bouncing around on the desktop when you open and close browser windows on some other OLED monitors can tell you.
-But there's none of that here, and the Samsung is all the better for it.
-Of course, to that you can add exceptional per-pixel lighting control and shiny HDR highlights.
+This means great things outside of gaming, too, such as for productivity applications, as anyone who's suffered the brightness bouncing around on the desktop when you open and close browser windows on some other OLED monitors can tell you.

-But still, the Samsung Odyssey OLED G9 G93SC is an absolute winner, and when it comes to the best ultrawides, well, you're looking at it.
+But still, the Samsung Odyssey OLED G9 G93SC is an absolute winner, and when it comes to the best big-screen ultrawide, well, you're looking at it.

-Read our full Samsung Odyssey OLED G9 G93SC review.
+Read our full Samsung Odyssey OLED G9 review.

 Specifications